Month 3, Week 2

 Weekly Tip Set

 - Remember: Back to sleep, tummy to play.
-Back sleeping is the safest position for baby.
+Back sleeping is the safest position for baby, in order to avoid SIDS (sudden infant death syndrome).

 - To avoid developing a flat spot on your baby's head, vary his position when he's awake and alternate which direction you place your baby's feet in his crib.